-If you agree to participate, you may have mixed emotions during or after the study.
-Although people who participate in trials generally report a positive experience, you may find that the extra appointments are stressful or that dealing with a different health care team is unsettling or confusing.
-The treatment you’re having may cause side effects, or you may worry that you’re not getting the best treatment.
+If you agree to participate in research, you may have mixed emotions during or after the study.
+Although people who join clinical trials generally say it is a positive experience, you may find that the extra appointments are stressful or that dealing with a different health care team is unsettling or confusing.
+The treatment you’re having may cause side effects, or you may worry that your health is not improving or you’re not getting the best treatment.

-After the trial ends, you may be relieved because you no longer have this commitment.
+After the trial ends, you may feel relieved because you no longer have this commitment.
 You may be happy with the outcome and feel ready to put the cancer behind you.
-On the other hand, you may feel worried because your health won’t be monitored as frequently or disappointed that the cancer has not gone into remission.
+On the other hand, you may feel worried because your health won’t be monitored as frequently, or you may be disappointed if the cancer has not gone away.

 It’s important to discuss any worries with your doctor or clinical trials or research nurse.
 They can help you understand information about the research so that you feel reassured and positive about your involvement.
 Make sure you understand the aims of the research before you participate so you have realistic expectations.